pypa/packaging.python.org/source/guides/index-mirrors-and-caches.rst

 __ https://devpi.net/docs/devpi/devpi/latest/+d/quickstart-pypimirror.html

-devpi has additional funcionality, such as mirroring package indexes, running multiple indexes with a concept of inheritance, syncing between multiple servers, index replication and fail-over, and package upload.
+devpi has additional functionality, such as mirroring package indexes, running multiple indexes with a concept of inheritance, syncing between multiple servers, index replication and fail-over, and package upload.